GoodNotes is an excellent note-taking and PDF-reading app for the iPad.

 Your favourite pages are those pages you have bookmarked in the app.
 You can also bookmark each page by simply taping the ribbon icon on the top right corner of the page thumbnail.

 Outlines displays the contents of your document, particularly useful for PDF reading.
-This section will of course be empty if your document doesn’t have an outline.
-You can also create your own outline for your PDFs and notes in GoodNotes 5.
+This section will, of course, be empty if your document doesn’t have an outline.
+You can also create an outline for your PDFs and notes in GoodNotes.